hind-sagar-biswas/ticTacToe/CONTRIBUTING.md

 Fork the repo so that you can make your changes without affecting the original project until you're ready to merge them.

+## Make Update

+Make your changes to the file(s) you'd like to

+## Open a pull request

+When you're done making changes and you'd like to propose them for review, use the pull request template to open your PR (pull request).

+Once you made a PR, it'll be reviewed and then be merged.

+## PR merged

+As soon as all the conflicts are resolved, your PR would be merged.

+## Congrats ✨

+Congratulations 🎉, you are now a contributor to this Repository.
+Keep making changes and improve this repo.